cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

             failureThreshold: 10
   ```

-## Reset clusters
+## Reset manifests

-- To reset the clusters back to the base kustomization, delete the overlay folder and run `kic cicd`
+- To reset the manifests to the base kustomization, delete the overlay folder and run `kic cicd` again

   ```bash